TylerGibbs02/campus-lan-packet-tracer/step-by-step-guide.md

 # Overview
-In this file I will walk through every action I took while configuring the LAN for an in-depth look into how the devices were configured.
+In this file I will walk through every action I took while configuring the LAN for an in-depth look into how the devices were configured from beginning to end.
 To see final device configurations, please see the `/configs/` file

 </br>